 Parvovirus infection is a serious disease that affects the gastrointestinal or cardiac systems of dogs.
 Parvo is a highly contagious and often sudden viral disease; puppies are particularly susceptible.
 It can display different patterns of symptoms:

 - Asymptomatic: No signs are seen.
-This is common in dogs over 1 year old and vaccinated dogs.
+This is common in dogs over one year old and vaccinated dogs.

-- Intestinal: You may notice behavioral changes in your dog like throwing up, losing weight or having little to no appetite.
+- Intestinal: You may notice behavioral changes in your dog such as throwing up, losing weight, or having little to no appetite.
 This virus causes extreme damage to the intestinal tract, leaving the dog susceptible to secondary bacterial infections.
 This is seen mostly in dogs that are too young to have had the full set of vaccinations.
 The death rate from infection is 16 to 35 percent in young dogs.

 03 of 06

 Parvovirus is most commonly spread via feces, infected soil, saliva, vomit, and fomites (shoes, hands, or other items contaminated with the virus).
 An infected dog will shed very large amounts in the feces for two to three weeks after infection.
 It is extremely contagious and unvaccinated dogs will easily become infected.

 An infected dog can shed the virus for three weeks or more after being ill.
 During this time, you need to keep the dog at home to avoid infecting other dogs.